Golden Armadillo Lizard Facts

 Golden Armadillo Lizard Distribution, Habitat, and Ecology

 The amazing Golden Armadillo Lizard also evolved as endemic to a highly specific portion of southern Africa.
-It only thrives in portions of the Northern and the Western Cape provinces of South Africa.
+But, even more specifically, it only thrives in portions of the Northern and the Western Cape provinces of South Africa.

-The lizard prefers scrub brush and rocky areas for its habitat.
-Despite the heat of this habitat, it remains a diurnal creature, being active during the day and sleeping at night.
+The Armadillo Lizard apparently prefers scrub brush and rocky areas for its habitat, as a general principle.
+However, despite the great heat of this habitat, it remains a diurnal creature, being active during the day and sleeping at night.